If you’ve been keeping track of the news lately, especially around health products and supplements, you’ve likely heard of something known as CBD.

 If you are looking to see whether research suggests CBD could help you, please feel free to scroll down and skip to the appropriate section, but if you’re interested in learning about CBD in general, this is all good stuff, so pay attention:

-Since the side effects of smoking cannabis include laziness and lethargy, some people are often hesitant to try CBD because they think it’ll have the same effect on them.
+Since the side effects of smoking cannabis include laziness and lethargy, some people are often hesitant to try CBD because they think it’ll have the same impact on them.

 But if this is the case, how does CBD help with sleep?

-The answer, like so many of the answers around modern day health issues, lies in stress.
+The answer, like so many of the solutions around modern day health issues, lies in stress.

 In direct correlation with stress, the quality of our sleep has been decreasing consistently with time.

-However, when CBD interacts with the endocannabinoid system and the central nervous system, it helps us to respond in a more healthy manner to stressful stimuli and to avoid the related tension.
+However, when CBD interacts with the endocannabinoid system and the central nervous system, it helps us to respond more healthily to stressful stimuli and to avoid the related tension.